Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/afec/afec_dma_striding/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Analog Front-End Controller DMA striding Example (afec_dma_striding)
+# AFEC with DMA

-This example demonstrates taking 100 samples of three analog inputs at a 5 KHz sampling rate in triggered conversion mode and then sorting the data by an analog channel using XDMAC.
+This example uses AFEC peripheral Library to sample multiple ADC channels using DMA striding.

 ## Description

+This example takes 100 samples of three analog inputs at a 5 KHz sampling rate in triggered conversion mode and then sort the data by an analog channel using XDMAC.

 Conversion of the three analog inputs (AD0, AD5, AD6) is triggered by the TC peripheral every 200 us.
 The ADC results are copied to buffer using DMA.
 Data striding feature of XDMAC is used to store the ADC results by analog channel number.
 The console displays the ADC results of all the three channels.

 ## Downloading and building the application